AnAbsurdlyAngryGoose/AnAbsurdlyAngryGoose/README.md

 Honk!
-I’m [u/AnAbsurdlyAngryGoose](https://reddit.com/u/anabsurdlyangrygoose).
-I architect software for a living and help moderate online communities for fun.
-Somewhere in the overlap of those two worlds, I build tools that make communities clearer, safer, more accountable, and more enjoyable to be part of.
+I’m [u/AnAbsurdlyAngryGoose](https://reddit.com/u/anabsurdlyangrygoose) and I build apps for the [Reddit Developer Platform](https://developers.reddit.com) — lovingly known as Devvit.

+All the code you’ll find here is certified honkin’ fresh, hatched by my own feathers and entirely AI-free.
+My goal is to build tools that help online communities stay transparent, accountable, safe, and fun — and I take that responsibility seriously, even if I don’t take myself too seriously.

+### Devvit App Listing

 Some of these projects are open-source (or source-available).
 Feel free to poke around!